mrahhal/CCSS/README.md

 - "my-component_content-text"

 _Why?_ This makes it clear at a glance that this class lives in "some-component", and that it's on an element inside this component's template called "container-text".

+In case of shared components, consider using a prefix such as "s-*" to make it easier to tell if the component is shared or specific in usage.

+Optional: Add a constant prefix (such as "app-*") to all component class names in all of the application.
+This will act as namespacing.

+_Why?_ Avoids potential naming clashes between your own component and other 3rd party CSS your app uses.
+Do this especially if your components have generic/common names.

 ### Modifiers